Creating nodes

 As a response you should get something like this:

-In ROS there are many message types defined, they are grouped in packages accordingly to their application:
+In ROS there are many message types defined, they are grouped in packages accordingly to their application.
+Some of the most used are:

-- messages with basic data types like integer or float
+- messages with basic data types like integer or floatgeometry_msgs

 - for handling data from sensors

-While developing nodes for mobile robots you will probably want to use some of this messages:
+Each of these packages contains many types of messages, which have their uses in different applications.
+While developing nodes for mobile robots you will probably you will encounter some of this messages:

-- it has fields for determining position , velocity and effort for a set of joints.
+- it has fields for determining position , velocity and effort for a set of joints.sensor_msgs/LaserScan

-- message for handling scans of planar laser scanners like RpLidar or Hokuyo.
+- message for handling scans of planar laser scanners like RpLidar or Hokuyo.sensor_msgs/Range

 - message for one dimensional distance measurement